olinox14/path-php/readme.md

     $path = new Path('/foo/bar/file.ext');
     $path = new Path(__file__);

-And use it as you like.
+And use it as needed.
 For example, if you want to rename all the html files in the directory where your current script lies into .md files :

     $path = new Path(__file__);